 2. Literal Top Knot

-Opting for a long bob just keeps you in the range of hairstyles that are long enough to pull this off.
+Opting for a long bob allows you to still pull off many hairstyles.
 Create an actual knot using all of your hair and secure it into place with a ponytail.
 Worried about flyaways or those shorter face-framing pieces escaping?
 Run a few drops of gel through your strands before creating the knot to guide every stray into place.

 3. Messy Updo